SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/README.md

 ### Task 2: Log into your Azure Portal and Verify access to the Lab

 In this exercise, you will log into the **Azure Portal** using your Azure credentials.
-We'll be using the Jump Virtual machine provided for completing this demo.

 1. Login to **LabVM** by clicking on **GO TO LabVM** button on lab details page.